bootgly/bootgly/README.md

 ## 🤔 About

 Bootgly is a full-stack framework for developing APIs and Apps for both command-line interfaces (CLI) and Web.
-Focused on performance, versatility, and easy-to-understand code APIs.
+Focused on performance, versatility, and easy-to-understand codebase APIs.

 🚧